Othentic-Labs/PRNG-avs-example/README.md

 ## Overview

 This repository provides:
-- An implementation of a leader election algorithm for Task Performers.
+- An implementation of round-robin leader election algorithm for Task Performers.
 - A pseudo-random number generator (PRNG) implementation using [AVS Logic Hook](https://docs.othentic.xyz/main/avs-framework/smart-contracts/hooks/task-logic).
 The PRNG smart contract implements the logic for generating a pseudo-random number after task execution.

 ## Project Structure